Are you an adviser? Go to Unbiased Pro

 • Both banks offer a range of personal and business accounts.

-• Up to £85,000 held with Monzo is protected by the Financial Services Compensation Scheme (FSCS).
-Revolut safeguards your money but isn’t protected by FSCS.
+• Up to £120,000 held with Monzo is protected by the Financial Services Compensation Scheme (FSCS).
+Revolut safeguards your money, but it isn’t protected by the FSCS.
+However, funds in Revolut Savings accounts held with partner banks may be covered by FSCS protection of up to £120,000.

 • Monzo and Revolut offer free overseas spending for travelling account holders, but some limits apply.